ZacksMohawk/StreamAMGTest/README.md

 To observe that messages are being consumed by MessageConsumer application, view the log MessageConsumer.log, or tail it in realtime:

 	tail -f MessageConsumer/MessageConsumer.log

+## AI Usage

+No AI has been used at all in the creation of this work